hamsammich00/hamsammich00.github.io/_posts/2025-06-03-The-New-HomeLab.md

 GPU: AMD RX 470 8gb
 Storage: 256gb Kingston SSD

-So the specs of the host arent very impressive but they are workable for the time being. the GPU is just in case if i need GPU passthrough for a project but is a weak link in this chain for sure.
+So the specs of the host arent very impressive but they are workable for the time being.
+The GPU is just in case if I need GPU passthrough for a project but is a weak link in this chain for sure.
 Will edit with a photo later.
 ![testing the ability to add images with a cat photo](assets/img/cat.jpg)

 # Networking